-If you do NOT have Microsoft Access or have an earlier version than 2007:
+If you do NOT have Microsoft Access:

 - After installing the runtime version of Microsoft Access, download the ERT ZIP file to your hard drive and extract the manual and the database to a folder.
 Open the program with MS Access.

 2. Is there a way I can stop the ERT security warnings?

 If you have Microsoft Access 2007, to avoid these warnings every time you run ERT, make the ERT directory and all subdirectories "Trusted Locations".